DeepLearnPhysics/larcv3/README.md

 * scikit-build (for installation)
 * pytest (for continuous integration)

+Swig, hdf5 and cmake can all be installed by package managers.
+Conda will also work.

 ### Setup

-0. Dependencies to build with are determined automatically through the following conditions.

-  * Numpy: being able to import `numpy`

 1. Clone & build
 ```
 git clone https://github.com/DeepLearnPhysics/larcv2.git
-python setup.py build
+python setup.py build [-j 12]
-python setup.py install
+python setup.py install [--user]
 ```
 That's it.
-When you want to use the built larcv from a different process, you only need to repeat ```source configure.sh``` and no need to re-```make```.
+When you want to use the built larcv from a different process, as long as you are using the same python it will just work.

+If you want it to be even EASIER, and you have the dependencies installed, you can do "pip install -e larcv3 [--user]" from the level above the repo.

 ## Wiki